beadone/STM32f103-to-ESP8266-01-wifi-web-page/README.md

 # STM32f103-to-ESP8266-01-wifi-web-page
 Demo Arduino code to get NTC 10k analogue readings on a STM32f103 to a web page using a ESP8266-01.
 I needed see 4 analogue readings on a local webpage.
-The ESP8266-01 does not have enough analogue pins for this prpose but it still can provide a simple webpage on your local wifi.
+The ESP8266-01 does not have enough analogue pins for this purpose but it still can provide a simple webpage on your local wifi.
 I added an spare STM32f103 that I had which has more than enough analogue pins.
 All the pieces are very cheap.

 The setup of the STM32 is below